arkui-x/docs/en/application-dev/tools/how-to-use-ace-tools.md

         └── SecondAbility           // SecondAbility
             └── SecondAbility.ets
     ```
-* Run the **ace build app/apk** command to build and pack the ArkTS source code.
+* Run the **ace build ios/apk** command to build and pack the ArkTS source code.
 In this way, an iOS or Android application in the multi-ability scenario is built.
 ## Multi-Module Development
 With ACE Tools, you can develop a cross-platform application with multiple modules.
 * Run the following command and enter the module name as prompted:
     ```
-    cd entry
+    cd <Root directory of the cross-platform application project>
-    ace create ability
+    ace new module
     ?
 Please enter the module name: feature1
     ```
-* Run the **ace create module** command and enter the module name as prompted.
+* Run the **ace new module** command and enter the module name as prompted.
 In this example, the module name is **feature1**.
 This command adds the corresponding ability adaptation code to the **entry**, **android**, and **ios** directories.
     ```
     HelloWorld
     ├── .arkui-x